-- 27. The Appellant's work is a book and it is 'original and creative' within the meaning of s.195 TCA 1997 as amended and the guidelines issued thereunder.
-This is agreed by both parties to this appeal. - 28.
-The Respondent accepts that the work comes within s.195 (1) TCA 1997 as amended.
-However, the Respondent has considered that the work does not come within paragraph 7 (2) of the guidelines. - 29.
-It is acknowledged that the work falls within paragraph 4 of the guidelines insofar as all parties agree that the book is original and creative.
-In order to secure exemption, the work must also have either cultural merit or artistic merit, or both as set out in paragraphs 5 and 6 of the guidelines.

-- 30. However, to succeed in a claim for artists' exemption, the work the subject of this appeal must first fall within paragraphs 7(1) and then satisfy the criteria in paragraphs 7(2) as set out for works of non-fiction books of the guidelines.

-- 31. The test to be applied in this case as argued by the Appellant is specifically, whether the Appellants' work constitutes an entitlement to Artists Exemption in accordance with s.195 of the TCA 1997 under one or more of the criteria set out in paragraphs 7 (2) (a), or (b) of the guidelines.

-- 32. Paragraph 7 (2) (a) of the guidelines states:
+- 21. The Work is a book and it is 'original and creative' within the meaning of section 195(1) TCA 1997 as amended and the guidelines issued thereunder.
+This is agreed by both parties to this appeal.
+However, the Revenue Commissioners do not accept that Work comes within paragraph 7(2) of the guidelines relating to non-fiction work. - 22.
+To succeed in a claim for exemption, the Work must first fall within paragraphs 7(1) of the guidelines and then satisfy the criteria in paragraphs 7(2) as set out for works of non-fiction of the guidelines. - 23.
+The test to be applied in this case as argued by the Appellant is specifically, whether the Appellant's work constitutes an entitlement to Artists Exemption in accordance with s.195 of the TCA 1997 under one or more of the criteria set out in paragraphs 7 (2)(b) of the guidelines. - 24.
+Paragraph 7(2)(b) of the guidelines states :- - (b) that the work, in the opinion of the Revenue Commissioners, is a work in one of the following categories:

-- "(2) The criteria are:

-- (a) that the work, in the opinion of the Revenue Commissioners, following consultation with the Arts Council, is a work in one or more of the following categories:

-- (i) arts criticism,

-- (ii) arts history,

-- (iii) arts subject work, being a work the subject matter of which is, or is any combination of, visual arts, theatre, literature, music, dance, opera, film, circus or architecture,

-- (iv) artists' diaries,

-- (v) belles-lettres essays,

-- (vi) literary translation,

-- (vii) literary criticism,

-- (viii) literary history,

-- (ix) literary diaries,